atx-crypto-club/atxcf/README.md

   - get_symbols - Returns a list of known cryptocurrency and asset symbols.
 Assets are prefixed by an underscore.
   - get_markets - Returns a list of asset pairs for known markets
   - get_price - Returns the amount of an asset you would get given some amount of another asset in exchange.
+  - get_top_coins - Returns the top N coin symbols (where N defaults to 10) in terms of market cap.

   [catx.io]: http://catx.io/
   [ATX Crypto Club]: http://atxcf.slack.com/